zhubao315/learn-agentic-ai/04_daca_cloud_first_local/02_cloud_native_setup/03_kubernetes_basics/readme.md

 ### What is Kubernetes?

 Kubernetes (K8s) is an open-source platform for orchestrating containers.
 It automates deployment, scaling, and management of containerized applications across clusters of nodes.
+It, often shortened to K8s, does the heavy lifting of managing your containerized applications.
+At its core, Kubernetes is:

+1.  **A Cluster:** It groups multiple machines (servers) together, pooling their resources like CPU and memory[cite: 156].
+These machines are called **nodes**.
+2.  **An Orchestrator:** It intelligently deploys and manages your applications across the cluster's nodes.
+It handles scaling, self-healing, updates, and more, often automatically once configured.

+Think of Kubernetes like the conductor of an orchestra.
+Each musician (container/application piece) knows its part, but the conductor (Kubernetes) ensures they all play together harmoniously, start and stop at the right times, and adjust volume (scale) as needed.

 #### Why Use Kubernetes?